Salvage Car Insurance: Is It Worth It?

 Salvage care insurance is difficult as the condition and value are hard to assess.
 Companies who do insure them may set coverage limits, offer full coverage at the salvage price (if you paid $2000 for the salvage vehicle, that’s your coverage limit), and/or charge a higher rate, potentially negating the savings of buying or keeping a salvage vehicle.

 You need to determine the following:

-1. What caused the car to be considered totaled (check Carfax, Autocheck, or the National Motor Car Title Type Info System)
+1. What caused the car to be considered totaled (check Carfax, Autocheck, or the National Motor Vehicle Title Info System)

 2. Is it truly a salvage vehicle or is it beyond repair?